jqn/reelstream.com/README.md

 # ReelStream 🎬

 A modern movie discovery platform built with Next.js 15, featuring movie browsing, search, and filtering capabilities.
-ReelStream uses GraphQL and Apollo Client to provide a seamless movie browsing experience with real-time search and genre filtering.
+ReelStream uses GraphQL and Apollo Client to provide a consistent movie browsing experience with search and genre filtering.

 Live at https://reelstream-com.vercel.app/

-# 🚀 Next Feature/Improvements
+# 🚀 Next Features/Improvements

 - Highlight something in your project that you thought was especially interesting or significant to your overall implementation

-  The intelligent movie count calculation with the calculateMovieCount utility function.
-It demonstrates thoughtful UX design

-  - User-centric thinking: Instead of just showing "48 movies found" for a search that returns 12 results, it shows the actual count
-  - Handles real-world pagination: Recognizes that the last page often has fewer items
-  - Progressive enhancement: Provides exact data when possible, reasonable estimates when not

-  - Reusable architecture: Clean utility function that can be used anywhere
+  The error handling and search result count implementation are especially interesting.
+The search result count addresses API limitations where there's no total movie count property.
+I created a utility function that returns accurate counts when possible and reasonable estimates when not.
+  Additionally, handling broken image URLs with placeholder images maintains UI consistency across all states.

 - Tell us what you are most pleased or proud of with your implementation.
-  The comprehensive error handling and state management in the MovieCard component.

-  - Resilient UX: Users never see broken images or empty spaces
-  - Performance conscious: Proper loading states prevent layout shifts
-  - Accessible: Clear fallback states with meaningful feedback
-  - Production-ready: Handles real-world scenarios like slow networks, broken URLs, 404s
-  - Clean implementation: Uses React best practices with proper state management
+  I'm most proud of the MovieCard error handling for broken images, slow networks, and loading states.
+Instead of blank screens, users always get useful feedback.
+Combined with Next.js, TypeScript, Tailwind, and GraphQL, the project feels production-ready rather than just a demo.
+I'm also proud of maintaining best practices through separation of concerns—breaking larger components into smaller, logical pieces and maintaining separate API and UI layers for better scalability and maintainability.

 - Given more time, what next feature or improvement would you like to add to your project?

-  - Advanced search with filters and a dedicated movie detail page.
+  - Advanced search with filters.
     Implementation would include:

   1. Enhanced Search Interface: